fraguada/svsc_exhibition_docs/README.md

 The main issue to resolve was how to start up the artwork when the computer started up.
 For this I went with creating a .plist file that ran a shell script.

-The plist file looks like this:
+The .plist file looks like this:

 ````xml
 <?xml version="1.0" encoding="UTF-8"?>